Do You Need a Passport to Cruise?

 Does Puerto Rico Require a Passport?

-Because both are U.S. territories, The Department of State does not require a passport to travel to and from Puerto Rico or the U.S. Virgin Islands.
+Because both are US territories, The Department of State doesn’t require a passport to travel to and from Puerto Rico or the US Virgin Islands.

-This changes if you are taking a one-way cruise from San Juan back to the United States.
+This changes if you take a one-way cruise from San Juan to the United States.
 This falls under the one-way voyage category, where a passport to cruise is required.

 Where Can I Cruise Without a Passport?

-Below are some regions that many closed-loop cruises sail from within the United States and do not require a passport.
+Below are some regions where many closed-loop cruises sail from within the United States and don’t require a passport.

 Remember that many cruise lines offer open-ended or one-way voyages in these areas, so be mindful when selecting an itinerary if you don’t plan to get a passport.